Yokun Ridge and Connecting Trails

 From Old Baldhead Road (Brothers Trailhead), hikers should carefully cross Richmond Mountain Road to the Brothers Trail.
 After 0.1 mile continue on the trail to Kripalu Center for Yoga & Health.
 From Kripalu, hikers follow a signed High Road route through the beautiful campus.
 High Road hiker parking is located at Kripalu or venture further on foot into Lenox Village by following West Street along a sidewalk.
 The Brothers Trail offers a diversion from the main High Road route, featuring water and stone features along the trail.

-High Road routes within BNRC reserves, Pleasant Valley, Lenox Watershed and Kripalu include wayfinding signage along the trails .
+High Road routes within BNRC reserves, Pleasant Valley, Lenox Watershed and Kripalu include wayfinding signage along the trails.

 The High Road is a long-term, major conservation initiative of BNRC, made possible by generous donors and land partners.
 The High Road will make connections from towns to trails and along clusters of conservation land, allowing hikers to explore the scenic Berkshires.
 Through linked conservation lands along trails and walking paths, the High Road will connect pastures, fields, hillsides, and rocky crags with the places where we live and gather.

 This is the first High Road Route to open.
-For current route information visit bnrc.org/the-high-road.